mever-team/FairBench/docs/basics/interactive.md

 rates across all branches).
 Perspectives are equivalent to a combination of tensor access alongside a specific dimension.

-### Code-based exploration

-!!! info
-    This paragraph is under construction.

-### Branch explanations

-!!! info
-    This paragraph is under construction.

 ## Explainable values